 As an advocate for health, it’s time to stop soft-peddling the effects of meat on humanity.

-While there is no doubt that humans are omnivores and that meat consumption contributed greatly to our evolution to smaller guts and bigger brains as well as our socialization through communal hunting, our consumption of meat has risen to the place where it is stealing our collective health.
+While there is no doubt that humans are omnivores and that meat consumption contributed to our evolution to smaller guts and bigger brains as well as our socialization through communal hunting, our consumption of meat has risen to the place where it is stealing our collective health.
+We are no longer hunting, unless you consider 'hunting' for a parking space at the supermarket a part of our evolution.

 According to most experts, excessive intake of animal fats can contribute to increased risk of stroke and heart disease, the leading killer of both men and women.
 Adding cholesterol and saturated fats to our diet, meat increases the production of arterial plaque which leads to atherosclerosis, which causes the heart to work harder to pump blood.